 In this introductory lab course, students explore the computer and digital technologies as tools to produce personal and creative work in preparation for careers in commercial and fine art.
-Students are introduced to the digital imaging power of Adobe Photoshop, the page layout and graphic design potential of QuarkXPress, and the drawing and painting capabilities of Adobe Illustrator.
+Students are introduced to the digital imaging power of Adobe Photoshop, and commonly used page layout and graphic design software programs.